What is HRE Within Applied Behavior Analysis? Hopebridge Explains How ‘Happy, Relaxed, Engaged’ Drives Autism Therapy

 “Progress” is a key part of autism therapy.
 Therapists, families and physicians are often concerned with the progress a child makes during treatment, and while that is a significant piece, at Hopebridge, we have also focused on our own progress and that of the industry’s.

 “Hopebridge has been progressive since the beginning.
-It started 17 years ago, when Kim Strunk advocated for families to receive insurance coverage for applied behavior analysis, and it’s continued over the years as we expand our knowledge and practices to prioritize happy, relaxed and engaged learners,” said Hopebridge Chief Clinical Officer Jana Sarno.
+It started in 2005, when Kim Strunk advocated for families to receive insurance coverage for applied behavior analysis, and it’s continued over the years as we expand our knowledge and practices to prioritize happy, relaxed and engaged learners,” said Hopebridge Chief Clinical Officer Jana Sarno.
 “Though compassionate care has always been the nucleus of our clinical philosophy, enhanced training around our core values helps us continue to drive this home.”

 If you’re a clinician or caregiver in the world of autism therapy, you may have heard of “Happy, Relaxed, Engaged” (HRE), also known as the “My Way” approach … but what does it mean and why is it important for our children?
 Both Jana and our Hopebridge Regional Board Certified Behavior Analyst (BCBA) Taylor Thomas of Florida have hosted CEU events on the topic, and we touched based with them to get more information on how this shift in approach can have a meaningful impact.